IEEECTX/June2020_Encryption_with_Python/README.md

 # Basic Encryption and Decryption using Python

-When we send a message over a network (any type of format), it is possible that it can be captured by a third party.
-This could be a problem if the message contains some important information such as username, password, bank information, etc. This type of communication can be seen in Figure 1 below.
+When we send a message over a network in any format, it is possible that it can be captured by a third party intruder.
+This could be a problem if the message contains important information such as username, password, bank information, etc. This type of communication can be seen in Figure 1 below.

 ![Communication wothout Encryption](pic/Enc011.png)

 <center>Figure 1.
 Communication without Encryption/Decryption</center>
 &nbsp;

-One way to protect the information is by using Encryption.
+One way to protect the information is by using encryption.
 Encryption is the process of converting a message (plaintext) into a meaningless message (ciphertext).
-Even if this ciphertext is captured by a third party (a culprit, etc.), it will be difficult to understand without the required information such as a decryption key.
-After the receiver receives the chipertext, the original message (plaintext) will be recovered using Decryption.
-Decryption is the process of converting a meaningless message (Ciphertext) into its original form (Plaintext).
-A basic communication scheme with Encryption/Decryption is shown in Figure 2 below.
+Even if this ciphertext is captured by a third party (a culprit, etc.), it will be difficult to understand without the required information, such as a decryption key.
+After the receiver receives the ciphertext, the original message (plaintext) will be recovered using decryption.
+Decryption is the process of converting a meaningless message (ciphertext) back into its original form (plaintext).
+A basic communication scheme with encryption/decryption is shown in Figure 2 below.

 ![GitHub Logo](pic/Enc02.png)